Are you in excruciating tooth pain? Has your tooth pain lasted for more than two days?

+Are you in excruciating tooth pain?
+Has your tooth pain lasted for more than two days?
 Visit Chapel Hill Cosmetic and Family Dentistry for a dental exam to determine the cause of your tooth pain.
-If you have a tooth infection that has reached your tooth root, you may need a root canal procedure.
-Dr. Furgurson or Dr. White may perform your root canal procedure in our Chapel Hill dentist office, or refer you to a local endodontist for treatment.
+If you have a tooth infection in your tooth root, you may need a root canal procedure in our Chapel Hill, NC, dental office.

 Root Canal vs. Tooth Extraction